 The MPEG solution also specifies a key set of extensions to glTF 2.0 to support timed media such as dynamic objects, video textures, and audio.
-The MPEG_media, MPEG_accessor_timed, and MPEG_buffer_circular extensions make up the core of these extensions and enable integrating all timed media.
+The MPEG_media, MPEG_accessor_timed, and MPEG_buffer_circular extensions make up the core of these extensions and enable integrating timed media in the glTF described scene.
 The MPEG_texture_video allows the integration of video textures that could for example be the sources of an overlay in an ITT4RT conference.

-The node structure of an MPEG-I scene description is depicted by the following diagram:
+The node structure of a MPEG-I scene description is depicted by the following diagram: